GuloSolutions/wp-content-likes/README.txt

 1.0.7

 * Fixed bug where likes query was returning most recent post
-* Changed amdin options page name, options, saniztized and validated input
+* Changed amdin options page name, options, sanitized and validated input

+1.0.8

+* Fixed JS error for count not defined on certain pages